Cecilia Östberg

-Lisa Cecilia Östberg (born 15 January 1991 in Insjön, Sweden) is a Swedish ice hockey forward.
+Lisa Cecilia Östberg (born 15 January 1991 in Insjön, Sweden) is a Swedish retired ice hockey forward.

 International career

 Östberg was selected for the Sweden women's national ice hockey team in the 2010 Winter Olympics.
 She played in all five games, recording two assists.

 Östberg has also appeared for Sweden at two IIHF Women's World Championships.
 Her first appearance came in 2008.

 Östberg made two appearances for the Sweden women's national under-18 ice hockey team, at the IIHF World Women's U18 Championships in 2008 and 2009, including winning a bronze medal in the 2009 event.